dodillibob/Getting-and-Cleaning-Data/CodeBook.md

 Data Set Code Book: **the_tidy_data_set.txt**

 ***
-The data set 14220 observations for 4 variables.
+The data set has 14220 observations for 4 variables.

 ***
 **Variable**: activity